MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 - Orchestrate replication and migration.
 - Run operations such as creating disks, removing disks, and turning on VMs.
 These capabilities require a read-only account at the least.

-To set up the account, the Contoso admins:
+To set up the account, the Contoso admin:

-1. Create a role at the vCenter level.
+1. Creates a role at the vCenter level.
-1. Assign that role the required permissions.
+1. Assigns that role the required permissions.

 ### Prepare to connect to Azure VMs after migration

 After migration, Contoso wants to connect to the Azure VMs and let Azure manage the VMs.
-So the company admins do the following tasks before migration:
+So the admin does the following tasks before migration:

 1. For access over the internet, they: